learn-co-curriculum/dsc-dictionaries-lab/README.md

 Now let's work on retrieving a collection of information about a dictionary.
-Use the appropriate dictionary function to return a list of values in the dictionary regarding Pyeongchang.
+Use the appropriate dictionary method to return a list of values in the dictionary regarding Pyeongchang.
 Assign the list to the variable `pyeongchang_values`.

 ```python